OVIC Information Security Incident Notification Scheme

-What sort of information security incidents should I notify OVIC on?
+What sort of incidents should I notify OVIC of?

-Information security incidents may take many forms, they are not limited to compromises of electronic information held on government systems and services and also include information in physical formats (i.e. printed, photographs, recorded information either audio or video) and verbal discussions.
-For instance, leaving a sensitive hard copy document on public transport, someone tailgating into a secure area that has sensitive documentation available, a sensitive conversation being overheard in a public cafe.
+Incidents may take many forms.
+They are not just limited to compromises of electronic information held on government systems and services, but also include compromises of information held in physical formats (e.g., printed, photographs, recorded information either audio or video) or unauthorised verbal discussions.
+For example, the following scenarios would qualify as an incident:

 If the incident is of a criminal nature, please follow your organisation’s policy on reporting these types of incidents to law enforcement authorities.

-Remember the organisation’s Business Impact Level (BIL) table should be used as a guide to inform your notification obligations in relation to an incident.
+Remember, your organisation’s Business Impact Level (BIL) table should be used as a guide to inform your notification obligations in relation to an incident.
 If the information affected by the incident has a security value of 2 (e.g., OFFICIAL: Sensitive) or higher assigned to it (regardless of the severity of the actual incident), notification is required.

-BIL’s and how to conduct a security value assessment are determined by the business owner of the information and are explained further in our Practitioner Guide: Assessing the security value of public sector information.
+For more information on how to conduct a security value assessment and determine the BIL value of the information affected in an incident please refer to Practitioner Guide: Assessing the security value of public sector information.

 When should I notify OVIC?

-- The Cyber Incident Response Service (CIRS) in the event of a cyber incident.
+- the Victorian Government’s Cyber Incident Response Service (CIRS) in the event of a cyber incident.

 Privacy breach considerations

-OVIC can provide assistance regarding responding to incidents related to personal information.
-Where assistance is required, contact the OVIC privacy team and refer to Managing the Privacy Impacts of a Data Breach on OVIC’s website.
+OVIC can assist with responding to incidents related to personal information.
+Where assistance is required, contact OVIC’s privacy team and refer to Managing the Privacy Impacts of a Data Breach on OVIC’s website.

 How do I notify OVIC of an information security incident?

-OVIC has developed an incident notification form that is available on the OVIC website for organisations to complete and submit.
-There are several methods to notify OVIC of an incident, these include:
+OVIC has published an incident notification form on its website for organisations to complete and submit.
+There are several methods to notify OVIC of an incident including:

-- Email your completed incident notification form to firstname.lastname@example.org; or
+- emailing your completed incident notification form to firstname.lastname@example.org; or

-Emailing your completed incident notification form is our preferred approach as it is the easiest method to ensure all submission details are accurately completed, recorded and if requested, passed onto the relevant area e.g. OVIC Privacy team or CIRS.
+Emailing your completed incident notification form is the preferred approach as it is the easiest method to ensure all submission details are accurately completed, recorded and, if requested, passed onto the relevant area e.g., OVIC’s Privacy team or CIRS.